 A few comments . . .

 You do NOT need to carry a long foot prusik loop to climb a rope.
 Improvise.
 A dedicated “foot prusik” is something most people use for crevasse rescue only, and rarely to never carried on a rock climb.
 Instead, use a short prusik as rope grabber and the added double sling as a foot loop.

 Best practice in any kind of rope ascending is to have two points of connection minimum to the rope, in addition to being tied to the end.
 Your connection with the ATC counts as one.
 To make a second connection, simply tie backup knot(s) directly to your belay loop as you move up the rope.
 This can be an overhand on a bight, clipped to a locker on your belay loop, or as in the video, a clove hitch.
 Doing this means that if your ascending system fails in anyway, you will only fall to the last backup knot.
 The frequency of your backup knots depends on how gripped you are. :-)

 If you’re on lower angled terrain, you may not even need the foot loop.
-Slide up the prusik, pull down on the rope, give a little upward thrust with your hips, and you will lift yourself up with mechanical advantage.
+Slide up the prusik, pull down on the rope, give a little upward thrust with your hips, and you will move up the rope.
 If you’re on anything close to vertical, you’ll probably want the foot loop.

 This is a stripped-down system that’s closely related to one used in big wall climbing.
 For aid climbing, one style of ascending uses a Grigri, a handled ascender and an aider to do pretty much the same thing.
 This gear is more expensive, bulkier and heavier, but overall gives a smoother and easier climb, which is pretty important if you're on a 3,000 foot wall.
 You can read about that technique here.